myspivey/lor-eth-final/README.md

 ## Development server

+Run `npm i` from the root folder and /truffle folder.

 Run `npm run truffle:cng` to compile and generate the Typescript stubs.

 Run `npm run truffle:migrate` to migrate the contracts to ganache.